 Then what is telling about emotions?
-Well, this:
+Well, something like this:

 - „I am feeling sadness when I see that you devote 4 hours for watching TV series another day in a row.
 I know that you could use your time for your passion or anything.”

-- „I got angry when you called me ‘stupid’, it hurts me”
+- „I got angry when you called me “stupid”, such insults hurt me”

 - „Son, I’m happy to see that you put your toys off after playing with your sister”

 - „I felt resentful when you didn’t come to a meeting”

 Namely emotion is WHAT you feel.
 It’s not “I feel like…”, not “I feel that…”, nor “I feel as if…”.
 When you say „I feel like”, you interpret the reality which can be inconsistent with the objective reality.
 This is how you see it, and this is okay, however other person can’t do anything with how you took it.
 They are not the ones who respond for your interpretation and feeling.
 The one is your own map of emotions.